Category Archives: Dog Friendly Beaches

 Nauset Beach Shark Safety

-In recent years, there have been an increasing number of shark sightings off the coast of Cape Cod, and especially at Nauset Beach.
+In recent years, there have been an increasing number of shark sightings off the coast of Cape Cod, and especially at Nauset Beach and the waters off of Chatham and Orleans.
 It’s important to be aware of the potential risk when swimming or surfing here.

 The severe bleeding first aid kits are a stark reminder of the threats posed by Great White Sharks at Nauset Beach.